DigitalMoneyMyanmar/wppg-documentation/README.md

 ## 2.2 Security

-Merchants who wish to have access to the API will be provided with a Client ID, Client Secret and Hash Secret Key.
-All Requests should carry the credentials in the API (headers) and should be over HTTPS.
+Merchants who wish to have access to the API will be provided with a merchantID and Hash Secret Key.
 Certificates used for HTTPS endpoints for callback URL need to be from recognized Certificate Authorities (CAs), i.e., they are not self-signed and must be implemented with standard port 443.

 ## 2.2.1  Hashing Algorithm